 Tropes Associated With the Swashbuckler Genre Include:

-- The Cavalier Years: The favorite setting of the genre.
+- The Cavalier Years: One of the favorite settings of the genre.

 - Duel to the Death: The almost inevitable climax, nearly always fought out with swords.